 The AVOP Coordinator, HIAA Managers/Supervisors, Airport Security Personnel, or the Airport Duty Officer will immediately suspend and remove the AVOP license of any person operating a vehicle within, or onto, the controlled maneuvering areas without authorization from NavCanada ATC - Ground Control.
-This suspension will remain in effect until an investigation is completed and all required corrective action completed.
-Following the investigation, if applicable, AVOP infractions will be issued by AVOP enforcement personnel.
+This suspension will remain in effect until an investigation is completed.
+If applicable, AVOP infractions will be issued by AVOP enforcement personnel or the AVOP Coordinator.